-During his Employment, the Executive shall be authorized to incur necessary and reasonable travel, entertainment and other business expenses in connection with his duties hereunder.
+During her Employment, the Executive shall be authorized to incur necessary and reasonable travel, entertainment and other business expenses in connection with her duties hereunder.
 The Employer shall promptly reimburse the Executive for such expenses upon presentation of appropriate supporting documentation, all in accordance with the Employer’s generally applicable policies.

 5. Term of Employment.

 (a) Employment-at-Will.
 The Employer and the Executive hereby acknowledge that the Executive’s Employment is at-will.
-The Employer may terminate the Executive’s Employment with or without Cause, by giving the Executive either, in the Employer’s sole discretion, (a) thirty (30) days advance notice in writing, or (b) a cash payment equivalent to 30 calendar days of the then-effective Base Compensation in lieu of providing such notice.
-The Executive may terminate his Employment by giving the Employer thirty (30) days advance notice in writing.
-The Executive’s Employment shall terminate automatically in the event of his death.
+The Employer may terminate the Executive’s Employment with or without Cause, by giving the Executive thirty (30) days advance notice in writing.
+The Executive may terminate her Employment by giving the Employer thirty (30) days advance notice in writing.
+The Executive’s Employment shall terminate automatically in the event of her death.

 6. Termination Benefits.